Artanidos/PythonDesktopBook/parts/partii.md

 self.setWindowTitle("Qt Demo")
 ```

-And finally we are creating a label and the the label as the main wdget which then will be displayed in the middle of the window.
+And finally we are creating a label and the the label as the main widget which then will be displayed in the middle of the window.
 ```
 label = QLabel("Hello World")
 label.setAlignment(Qt.AlignCenter)